 The show ran for five seasons from 1984 to 1990.
 It also had a huge influence on other shows at the time.
 For instance, if you’re a big fan of Magnum, P.I., you may have noticed how later episodes started to incorporate pop music and similar cinematography.

-Moonlighting pairs together Cybill Shepherd and Bruce Willis as David Addison.
+Moonlighting pairs together Cybill Shepherd and Bruce Willis.
 In the pilot episode, former model Maddie Hayes (played by Shepherd) learns that she’s broke and one of her only business assets is an L.A. detective agency run by David Addison (Willis).
 Somehow they convince each other that it would be a good idea if they run the agency together, and so the show was born.
 As with many of these shows, the comedy comes from the clash of personalities between serious Maddie and lax David.